SELECTED WORK

 Project Details

-I designed this hat in collaboration with BMO Harris and the Chicago Bulls, curated by All Star Press.
+I designed this hat for the Chicago Bulls and BMO Harris as part of their artist series, curated by All Star Press.
 The hat was released on Dec 30, 2022 to an audience of over 20,000 attendees.
 Only the first 5000 attendees had the opportunity the acquire the hat free of charge at the door.
 All remaining inventory was made available only when purchasing the full set of five in the Chicago Artist Hat Series.
 With reselling sites such as eBay being the only available option to acquire one individually.

 Inspiration + Process